 Led by educator Vincent Hui, [R]ed[U]x Lab is a collective of students from Ryerson University’s Department of Architectural Science.
 [R]ed[U]x Lab are long time participants of DesignTO.
 Their installations in the Gladstone Hotel’s Come Up To My Room have attracted hundreds of viewers.
 We spoke to Vincent to inquire into his thoughts behind the collective, and DesignTO.

-This year Vincent and [R]ed[U]x Lab will be presenting the exhibition Production, Prototypes, and Provocations in Digital Tools as part of DesignTO 2020.
+In January 2020, Vincent and [R]ed[U]x Lab presented the exhibition Production, Prototypes, and Provocations in Digital Tools.

 How long have you been involved in DesignTO?

 [R]ed[U]x Lab has been involved with DesignTO since 2012 when we installed ‘Terra Fabricata’ at the Gladstone’s Come Up To My Room.
 Since then we have been quite honoured to participate in other DesignTO events over the years.